Digital in the Civil Society Strategy – your views

 - Working with CAST and others to explore how to develop a ‘responsive, resilient and agile’ social sector.

-- Collaborating with Lloyds Banking Group, SCVO, Tech Trust, NSPCC and many others in the Digital Enterprise Delivery Group.
+- Collaborating with Lloyds Banking Group, SCVO, Charity Digital, NSPCC and many others in the Digital Enterprise Delivery Group.

 - Looking at the provisions made for small and medium-sized businesses and replicating these for civil society organisations.